Hereteach - Initial Teacher Training

 - Ability to set and meet targets from initial interview and training in collaboration with UW (SKE courses available in most subjects)

-- Trainees have the opportunity to enhance ‘SKE’ subject knowledge and understanding through a pre-Sept course e.g. SKE in French, Biology, Chemistry, Computer Science, Design Technology (Textiles and Food), English, Geography and Maths.
+- Trainees have the opportunity to enhance ‘SKE’ subject knowledge and understanding through a pre-Sept course e.g. SKE in French, Biology, Chemistry, Computer Science, Design Technology (Food), English, Geography and Maths.

-Hereteach Alliance Teaching School is in partnership with local secondary schools and the University of Worcester to deliver School Direct across the county.
+Hereteach is the Herefordshire Regional Hub for the University of Worcester Secondary PGCE working in partnership with local secondary schools across the county.
 You would normally have two placements, in two local schools and we will do our very best to match you up to a school that is convenient to get to and can offer what you need.

 - Bishop of Hereford’s Bluecoat School